plum-umd/java-sketch/README.md

 We slightly changed Java grammar to support holes (`??`) and a couple other syntactic sugars borrowed from [Sketch][sk], such as `repeat` and `minrepeat`.
-To read Java Sketch, generate our own parser first:
+To read JSketch, generate our own parser first:
 ```sh
 $ python -m grammar.gen
 ```